 Interestingly enough, nunchucks are illegal for citizens in the state of California to own.
 Law enforcement officers, however, will now have the choice to use them.

-“With the strained relationship between society and law enforcement currently that we are seeing on a day to day basis and looking at the potential litigious matters that could be ahead for us having to use force, I thought what’s a better way to give another option to the officers to maybe subdue a suspect, which limits injuries to both,” Michael Johnson, Anderson Police Chief, told CNN.
+“With the strained relationship between society and law enforcement currently that we are seeing on a day to day basis and looking at the potential litigious matters that could be ahead for us having to use force.
+I thought what’s a better way to give another option to the officers to maybe subdue a suspect,” Michael Johnson, Anderson Police Chief, told CNN.
 “The nunchaku is that tool.”

 Nunchucks are old news

-Nunchucks are far from breaking news in the world of martial arts, but they aren’t terribly fresh on the law enforcement scene either.
+Nunchucks are far from breaking news in the world of martial arts.
+However, they aren’t terribly fresh on the law enforcement scene either.
 In fact, in 1989, officers used nunchucks to subdue a rowdy protest outside of an anti-abortion clinic in San Diego, according to the Huffington Post.

-Police officers drastically reduced the use of nunchucks when utilizing force to detain a suspect, in part because of the injuries to suspects that often came with nunchucks.
+Police officers drastically reduced the use of nunchucks when utilizing force to detain a suspect.
+This is partly because of the injuries to suspects that often came with nunchucks.
 In an effort to better protect the public and shield themselves from lawsuits, police officers explored other non-lethal means of using force to detain a subject, like the electric taser for instance.
 But now, nunchucks are becoming an option for police officers again as they continue to explore weapons that don’t run the risk of deadly force.